-Fun fact: the majority of workers in the US and Canada are now Millennials.
-Everyone who works at Unito, other than our three co-founders, is a Millennial.
-A lot of what we do in our hiring millennials process is super different from the traditional one, and given the popularity of our article on how to lead Millennials, we thought this would make an obvious follow-up.
+Fun fact: the majority of workers in the US and Canada are now millennials.
+Everyone who works at Unito, other than our three co-founders, is a millennial.
+Our process for hiring millennials is super different from the traditional hiring process, and given the popularity of our article on how to lead millennials, we thought this would make an obvious follow-up.

 Start with the need

 A good practice is to never hire someone until the pain of not having them in that role is excruciating.
-If not having a new developer is blocking your ability to ship releases on time, or a lack of a designer is killing your ability to create assets for your sales team, you hire.
-If your team had a scheduled headcount increase for this quarter so you’re gonna fill a role?
+If not having a new developer is blocking your ability to ship releases on time, or the lack of a designer is killing your ability to create assets for your sales team, you hire.
+If you’re filling a role because your team has a scheduled headcount increase for this quarter, it may be time to reconsider.

 When you establish the need, think about what problems that new hire is going solve.
 Our first step for hiring millennials is going to our Areas of Responsibility (AORs) project in Asana and thinking about what AOR this role will own.

 As we evaluate a future role, we’ll tag the AORs we want to hand off with “Delegate.”
 This is super helpful for a few reasons.

 - It forces you to evaluate the need for the role.
 Is there no area that the role will own?
 Perhaps you should reconsider that hiring need.

 - When you’re talking to someone about the role, you can show them both what they will be doing and how it fits into the larger departmental needs.
 This lets you showcase the clarity of company vision and what the role needs to do.
 Aligning your teams around their goals and equipping them to solve them as they see fit is critical to company success and employee happiness.